Syria Project, Indigenous Initiatives & Camp Scholarships

-In service to our campers, staff members, parents and alumni, Camp Pathfinder conducts outreach programs that engage underserved communities in the benefits and enrichment of the Pathfinder experience.
+In service to our campers, staff members, parents and alumni, Camp Pathfinder conducts outreach programs to engage underserved communities, enriching our community, and sharing the benefits of the Pathfinder experience.

-Algonquin Campership Fund, an alumni fund of Camps Pathfinder and Northway, was established in 2000 to provide scholarships to camp for children whose families demonstrate severe financial need.
-The Fund provides for partial or complete scholarship support in the US, for both individual boys and girls, and for school-to-camp visits for underserved urban populations.
+In the U.S., Algonquin Campership Fund, an alumni fund of Camps Pathfinder and Northway, was established in 2000 to provide scholarships to camp for children whose families demonstrate financial need and extraordinary life challenges.
+The Fund awards partial or complete scholarships to US applicants, for both individual boys and girls, and for school-to-camp visits for underserved urban populations.